Mertric/2D-Video-game/README.md

 ## Game Objective

 The player’s objective is to collect all of the coins in the level in order to move on to the next level.
-Although, another challenge for the player is to avoid/defeat enemies along their journey to collect the coins.
+Although, the player will have the added challenge to avoid/defeat enemies along their journey to collect the coins.
 User’s can defeat enemies by jumping on the enemies heads

 ## Characters